pkic/pkimm/categories/infrastructure-management/_index.md

 #### Assessment

 The following is sample evidence that can be used to assess the requirement:
-- network topology and diagram
+- Network topology and diagram
-- implementation of network isolation
+- Implementation of network isolation
-- separation of production and testing environments
+- Separation of production and testing environments
-- sample data
+- Sample data
-- interview with the network administrators
+- Interview with the network administrators
--

 #### References

 - [ISO/IEC 20000 and related standards](https://www.iso.org/standard/70636.html)